apereo/apereo.github.io/_posts/cas/2017-10-17-cas-jwt-authn-with-duo.md

 ---
 layout:     post
 title:      JWT Of All Things With CAS
-summary:    A short tutorial on how to let Apereo CAS consume or handle authentication events accompanied by JWTs.
+summary:    A short tutorial on how to let Apereo CAS handle authentication events accompanied by JWTs.
 tags:       [CAS]
 ---